OpenDataServices/flatten-tool/docs/userguide.rst

         ]
     }

-That's not too far off.
+That's not too far off what we wanted.
 You can see the data strucutre we expected, but Flatten Tool has guessed that each row in the spreadsheet represents something that should be under a `main` key.
 That isn't quite right, so let's tell it that the rows are cafes and should come under a `cafe` key.
 You do that with a *root list path*.

 Root List Path